 Some of my favorite salsa ingredients are cilantro, onion, and garlic, so I use plenty in this recipe.

-On the other hand, I’m a wimpy salsa eater when it comes to the added heat from chili peppers, so I start with half a jalapeño.
+On the other hand, I’m a wimpy salsa eater when it comes to the added heat from chili peppers, so I start with one small or medium sized jalapeño.

 Once I get the basic ingredient then I taste the sauce along with my husband and son’s taste testing opinions.